How To Test for Multiple Chemical Sensitivity (MCS)?

 If you are experiencing one or more of these symptoms, it could be a signal that you are being affected by MCS.
 However, even with some of the symptoms clearly being related to exposure to both chemicals and toxins, health practitioners are still concerned with how to best differentiate MCS from other conditions.
 Individuals can often tell if they might have MCS based on their environment and the presence of symptoms in specific situations.
 Regardless, it is important that anyone suspecting they are afflicted with MCS both research the condition and speak with medical professionals about the possibility of diagnosis.

-Health risk related to multiple chemical sensitivity
+Health risks related to multiple chemical sensitivity

 Some of the symptoms are more medically serious than others such as chest pain, changes in heart rhythm, and trouble breathing.
 These ailments if experienced chronically can pose long-term health risks.
 If you begin showing signs of symptoms that concern you contact your health care provider right away.